jorgearuv/ficticious-ui/README.md

 these components.
 You can edit the components file you are working on, and run `pnpm storybook` in order to start the development server.

+## Testing

+We use Vitest for testing.
+To run the tests, run `pnpm test`.

 ### Manual visual regression testing

 To start a server for manually viewing the visual regression testing examples,